Stay safe on holiday

 Corona information Radstadt and for your holiday with us in the Stegerbräu

-Due to the situation, changes to the Covid-19 measures may occur and we do not guarantee completeness or accuracy, but we do our best to keep the information as up-to-date as possible.
+Look forward to beautiful and carefree holidays in Salzburger Land.
+Currently, there are no special entry requirements for Austria, no 3-G certificate necessary and no mask obligation (with a few exceptions in some public areas).
+As changes can occur at very short notice, we ask for your understanding that we cannot guarantee completeness or accuracy, but we do our best to keep the information as up-to-date as possible.
 Please always check the current regulations in your country before you leave.

 Key data on the current regulation